ACL Surgery: Where the Problems Are

 The pressing questions are: Why are we still robbing Peter to pay Paul, harvesting one part of the knee to fix another?
 Why are ligaments taking a full year to remodel?
 Why is there still a high re-injury rate?
 And, why so much arthritis?
 Can’t we put in tissues that are stronger and able to resist this devastating injury?

-The hope is that stem cells and growth factors will accelerate the healing of ACL donor grafts and that improved collagen structures created in the lab will be better than the native ACL.
+The hope is that stem-cell-derived self-repair cells and growth factors will accelerate the healing of ACL donor grafts and that improved collagen structures created in the lab will be better than the native ACL.
 Animal tissues that are stronger than human tissues (and treated to reduce rejection) will play a role.
 Faster healing and stronger grafts should lead to better joint protection.

 We also now understand how to diminish arthritis by repairing and replacing the missing meniscus and regrowing the damaged articular cartilage within the knee.
 Altogether these efforts to biologically replace the knee joint already have made a difference.
 We are aggressively working on improving these approaches, as the current state of the ACL surgery art is pretty messy.